zumo64/redis-slowlogs-streamer/README.md

 ## Main Features

+* Poll Slowlogs with configurable polling interval and latency threshold
 * Streamer allows configurable slowlog latency threshold  (defaults to 10ms) - You can log every command by specifying 0 threshold
-* Consumer outputs text files to a configurable location with log rotation enabled
+* Consumer outputs slow logs to text files to a configurable location with log rotation enabled
+* Consumer outputs slow logs to TSDB
 * Streamer  restores slowlog default settings (threshold and size) before exiting

 ## Architecture